gitReiko/snowballing_kingdoms_mod/README.md

 Different banners from different time periods are used for different cultures.

 Since there are a lot of banners.
-A lot of errors must have been created.
+A lot of errors have been created.

 I didn't want to offend anyone with certain banners.
 In fact, I don't know anything about most banners.
 Just used a collection of banners for certain cultures.
 Hopefully didn't create toxic content.
 The intent was the opposite.